KappyVerma/theadventurelog/README.md

 - **Primary Users**: Travel enthusiasts who want to document and share their travel experiences.

-- **How They Use It**: Users can sign up, create and manage destination cards, create todos, upload images, and rate different types of places.
+- **How They Use It**: Users can sign up, create and manage destination cards, create to-dos, upload images, and rate different types of places.

 ### Features

-- **User Authentication**: Allow users to sign up, log in, and manage their profiles.
+- **User Authentication**: Allows users to sign up, log in, and manage their profiles.

-- **Destination Cards Management**: Create, edit, and delete destinations cards in the user's destination list.
-Mark destinations as visited.
+- **Destination Cards Management**: Users can create, edit, and delete destination cards in their list.
+They can also mark destinations as visited.

-- **Notes, Images, and Ratings**: Users can create todos and upload images for each destination and rate various types of places.
+- **Notes, Images, and Ratings**: Users can create to-dos, upload images for each destination, and rate various types of places.

 ## Implementation